The information in this article is up to date for tax year 2024 (returns filed in 2025).

 - Additional Child Tax Credit (ACTC)

-Non-refundable Tax Credits
+Non-refundable Credits

 If you have a non-refundable tax credit, any money left over after applying the credit does not go to a refund.
-So, if you have that same $1,000 tax bill and a $1,500 non-refundable tax credit, your tax liability would be zero, but you would not receive the excess $500.
+So, if you have that same $1,000 tax bill and a $1,500 non-refundable credit, your tax liability would be zero, but you would not receive the excess $500.

-Examples of non-refundable tax credits:
+Examples of non-refundable credits:

 - Lifetime Learning Credit